Group-4-Project-3/Australian-Shark-Attacks/README.md

 2. Navigate to the `notebooks/` directory.
 3. Open the Jupyter Notebook files in your preferred environment (e.g., Jupyter Notebook, JupyterLab).
 4. Execute the code cells to generate the visualizations.
-5. Explore the results in the `results/` directory.